Greek language question: Psycharis' followers: Eftaliotis and Pallis

 But Eftaliotis was more than just a short story writer (and a poet, whose entries for the Filadelfeios prizes earned some praise).
-He became one of Psycharis' most fervent supporters and the two men carried on a voluminous correspondence, later edited and published.
+He became one of the most fervent supporters of Psycharis and the two men carried on a voluminous correspondence, later edited and published.

-The third member of Psycharis' 'triumvirate' was Eftaliotis' close friend Alexandros Pallis.
+The third member of Psycharis' "triumvirate" was Alexandros Pallis, a close acquaintant of Eftaliotis.
 Like Eftaliotis, Pallis worked for the Ralli Brothers in Manchester, Liverpool and Bombay; his career in the company was long and successful, and he eventually became a partner and director.
-He used some of his considerable wealth to fund various demotic literary activities for the next few decades, including work by Palamas, Eftaliotis, Xenopoulos and Karkavitsas.
+He used some of his considerable wealth to fund various Demotic literary activities for the next few decades, including work by Palamas, Eftaliotis, Xenopoulos and Karkavitsas.